TOUR TO YOGYAKARTA ( MIDDLE JAVA )

 Scale up

-The sheer number of temples within the Prambanan Complex is extraordinary, the site is structured in a series of three ‘squares’ which radiate out in size.
+the site is structured in a series of three ‘squares’ which radiate out

 A raised central square, has a total of 11 temples, of various sizes, the largest being the Siva (Shiva) temple which towers dramatically at close to 50 metres high.
 It is flanked by temples honouring the gods Vishnu and Brahma.
 Three smaller temples sit in front of the larger temples and each of these is dedicated to the ‘vehicles’ or transportation of the gods represented: Nandi, the bull, for Siva; Hamsa, the sacred swan, for Brahma; and the eagle Garuda for Vishnu.